Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 The C code can be embedded and executed with 2 distinct Modes, either interpreted only OR compiled and executed in memory at runtime.

-The two modes have distinct properties: The interpreted C code execution is for example more convenient for testing, small footprint and portability, while the compiled C code execution is more convenient for faster execution and for linking with external libraries.
 The execution of C code is driven by a native Dpdl library that has a small footprint and for the interpreted mode it includes all essential C libraries and language constructs (ISO standard C90), POSIX compliant) with no external library dependencies needed.
 Custom libraries and functions can be integrated and linked via a straight forward implementation configuration approach.

 # main